devbambino/equiPay/README.md

    ngrok config add-authtoken <token>
    ngrok http 3000
    ```
    Open the displayed URL in the MiniPay app.
-   Load `http://ngrok-url.com` in MiniPay app, and start transacting!
+Click "Developer settings", then "Load test page", and enter the `http://ngrok-url.com` ngrok url in the MiniPay app, and start transacting!

 ---